brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halflings.md

 **Alchemical Preserves** : Each small tin of this specially treated jam contains just enough of the gooey stuff to provide a halfling with a single serving of revitalizing nourishment.
 While any creature can eat these preserves as a standard action, it only affects halflings in a beneficial way.
 Halflings who eat the preserves recover from fatigue.
 Non-halflings who eat alchemical preserves become sickened for 1 round.

 **Billow Cape** : This silk cape is constructed of many carefully arranged overlapping layers that are loosely stitched together.
 When exposed to a sudden influx of air, like that caused by falling, the cloak unfolds like a crude parachute.
 When falling, a creature wearing a billow cape is treated as if he had deliberately jumped from the height.
 When worn in areas of strong wind or greater, a billow cape hampers movement.
-In such wind conditions, the wearer treats all terrain as difficult terrain and takes a –4 penalty on [Fly](skill_dir/fly#_fly checks.
+In such wind conditions, the wearer treats all terrain as difficult terrain and takes a –4 penalty on [Fly](skill_dir/fly#_fly) checks.
 Because of the strange and somewhat fragile construction of this cape, only Small or smaller billow capes function properly.
 Larger billow capes take all the penalties resulting from high winds, but grant none of the benefits when the wearer falls.

 **Halfling Jugglesticks** : This group of four brightly colored sticks is adorned with colorful streamers that can be juggled and manipulated to create displays and patterns.
-Halflings use them to even greater effect, gaining a +2 circumstance bonus on [Perform](skill_dir/perform#_perform) (comedy checks.
+Halflings use them to even greater effect, gaining a +2 circumstance bonus on [Perform](skills/perform#_perform) (comedy) checks.

 **Roar Cord** : This thin length of rope has many oddly shaped bits of hollow metal fixed along its length.
 As a standard action, a creature can swing a roar cord over its head to generate a variety of eerie noises.
 For the next round, any creature within 60 feet of the roar cord takes a –2 penalty on [Perception](skill_dir/perception#_perception) checks that rely on sound and a –1 penalty on saving throws against fear effects.
-The roar cord can be used as a bardic instrument (string instrument that grants the bard a +2 bonus on [Perform](skill_dir/perform#_perform) checks when using the countersong bardic performance.
+The roar cord can be used as a bardic instrument (string instrument) that grants the bard a +2 bonus on [Perform](skills/perform#_perform) checks when using the countersong bardic performance.

 [Halfling Equipment]
 | Item | Cost | Weight | Craft DC |